Confused About Leave Policies? Seeking Clarity on Statutory Norms and Accurate Guidelines

 Hi,

-I dont know much about your Organisation and Industry type, but I am giving information both on the basis of a factory (manufacturing unit/plant) and a shop and commercial establishment.
+I don't know much about your organization and industry type, but I am providing information based on both a factory (manufacturing unit/plant) and a shop and commercial establishment.

-Shops and Commercial Establishments is a state act, this the rules and regulations may vary in your state.
+Shops and Commercial Establishments is a state act, so the rules and regulations may vary in your state.

 INDIAN FACTORIES ACT, 1948